Scalified/tree/README.md

 **Traversal** is a process of visiting each node in a tree data structure, exactly once, in a systematic way

-**Preorder** is a form of tree traversal, where the action is called firstly on the current node, and then the preorder function is called again recursively on each subtree from left to right
+**Pre order** is a form of tree traversal, where the action is called firstly on the current node, and then the pre order function is called again recursively on each subtree from left to right
-<br>Preorder listing on the figure is: **+ a − b c d**
+<br>Pre order listing on the figure is: **+ a − b c d**

-**Postorder** is a form of tree traversal, where the postorder function is called recursively on each subtree from left to right and then the action is called
+**Post order** is a form of tree traversal, where the post order function is called recursively on each subtree from left to right and then the action is called
-<br>Postorder listing on the figure is: **a b c − d * +**
+<br>Post order listing on the figure is: **a b c − d * +**

 #### Evaluating Expression Tree